StefanJum/docs-1/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Identifying-a-Candidate-Application.md

-The scope of this tutorial only covers how to bring an application to Unikraft "from first principles";
+The scope of this tutorial only covers how to bring an application to Unikraft `from first principles`.
-that is, before you use Unikraft, you can access the source files of the application and compile the application natively for Linux user space.
+Before you use Unikraft, you can access the source files of the application and compile the application natively for Linux user space.
 You wish to compile this application against the Unikraft core and any auxiliary necessary third-party libraries in order to make it a unikernel.
 Classic examples of these types of applications are open-source ones, such as NGINX, Redis, etc.
 Of course, you can work with code which is not open-source, but again, you must be able to access the source files and the build system before you can begin.